Ayyanaruto/dataset-catalog-api/README.md

 # Dataset Catalog API

-A lightweight backend API built with Python, Flask, and MongoDB for The API will be available at `http://localhost:5000`
+A lightweight backend API built with Python, Flask, and MongoDB for managing datasets and tracking quality logs.

 ## Docker Setup (Recommended)